 What’s interesting about the Washington DC food scene is that there isn’t a stand-out signature dish.
 As New York lays claim to the hotdog and Atlanta has nearly trademarked peaches, DC finds itself without a go-to meal—for good reason.
 Mirroring the nation itself, Washington DC’s food scene is representative of many international cuisines.

 While you can certainly find yourself some old fashioned American home cooking, you’re better off turning on your explorer taste buds and searching for cuisine inspired by distant lands; with offerings like Greek, Chinese, Italian, and Mexican cuisine readily available throughout the city.
 For those gourmands truly looking to experience the best of the best in DC, venture to Logan Circle and 14th Street.
-This historic neighborhood features upscale wine bars where you can sip a sumptuous merlot and gaze out on the twinkling lights of the city teeming with energy.
+Washington DC hotels in this historic neighborhood feature upscale wine bars where you can sip a sumptuous merlot and gaze out on the twinkling lights of the city teeming with energy.
 Additionally, several French restaurants are housed in this part of town.
 Rumor has it, French diplomats only dine in this area because the food is just that good.
 Settle into the dimly lit restaurant and order coq au vin and escargot as an appetizer—although you’re not there to talk politics with a diplomat, all this exploration has allowed you to work up an appetite.

 Green Spaces Galore